What does deja vu mean?

 Collins dictionary deja vu definition: “The feeling that you have already experienced the things that are happening to you now.”

-It is said that the experience of deja vu seems to be very common, and that 70% of people report having experienced it at least once in their lives.
+It is said that déjà vu is very common, and that 70% of people experience déjà vu at least once in their lives.

 Why Do We Experience déjà Vu